Optos Privacy Notice

 Nikon processes your personal data to provide our products and services to you, to comply with legal obligations we are subject to or if it is necessary for our legitimate interests or the interests of a third party or on the basis of consent.

-You may withdraw your consent at any time by following the specific instructions in relation to the processing for which you provided your consent, by adjusting your setting (if available) or by reaching us through the contact details in Section 9.
-Contact details for your privacy inquiries below.
+You may withdraw your consent at any time by following the specific instructions in relation to the processing for which you provided your consent, by adjusting your setting (if available) or by reaching us through the contact details in Section 9 below9 below.

 Most of the personal data we process is information that you knowingly provide to us directly or through third parties.
 However, in some instances, we process personal data that we are able to infer about you based on other information you provide to us or on our interactions with you, or personal data about you that we receive from a group company or a third party with or without your knowledge (please see Section 4 and the Annex below).